 My primary interests are in ethical theory and environmental philosophy.
-Recently, I've been focused on ethical issues surrounding emerging technologies that will have important implications for animals and environments, such as terraforming and de-extinction.
-Additionally, I'm interested in how de-extinction technology intersects with the species problem in philosophy of biology and the potential ethical and aesthetic consequences of such an intersection.
+Recently, I've been focused on ethical issues surrounding emerging technologies that will have important implications for animals and environments, such as space travel, terraforming, and de-extinction.
+I also have an interest in the philosophy of smell, especially as smell relates to environmental aesthetics.

 B.S.
 Philosophy, SUNY Oneonta, 2013